WillCorrigan/WillCorrigan/README.md

 👋 Hi, I'm Will!

 I'm a self-taught developer currently working on learning C#.
+I have a passion for learning new things and have been consumed with learning programming ever since I made my first script in Python.

-Feel free to send me a message if you'd like to help out!
+Feel free to send me a message if you'd like to chat or help out in any way!

 <a href="https://www.linkedin.com/in/william-corrigan-8a3434a0/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn"></a>
 <!--